© Crown copyright 2015

 Some imports have additional labelling requirements.
 Foodstuffs, for example, must include composition (ingredients and additives), production and expiration dates as well as other indicators.

-8. Intellectual Property (IP)
+8. Intellectual Property (IP) in Kuwait

 Trademarks, designs, patents and copyright are the principal forms of IP protection available to companies and individuals.